MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-hub-site.md

     > [!TIP]
     > Using the Hub site menu, you can also associate a site with the hub site, change a site's association to a different hub site, or disassociate a site from a hub site.

-3. Enter a display name for the hub site and specify the individual users or security groups you want to allow to associate sites with the hub.
+3. Enter a display name for the hub site, and specify the individual users or security groups you want to allow to associate sites with the hub.

     ![The Register as hub site panel](media/register-hub-site-panel.png)